benjamin-chavez/audioarchive/TODOs/mvp-todos.md

   - ### AWS:
     - Go through all IAM and narrow permissions
     - Setup automigration in the CI/CD Pipeline
-    - Set up Cloudfront
-      - Fix URL Signing and try to get images to load in less choppy

   - ### Infrastructure:
-    - Fix bug that breaks the CI/CD when you run a second `pnpm tfa` command *- Caching
+    - Fix bug that breaks the CI/CD when you run a second `pnpm tfa` command
-      *- the cached images/data on the product-show/product-details page should be the same as the products index page?
     - Rate Limiting